HarrisonDNET/Getting-Started-with-Scripting-Linux/README.md

 If it says [command not found], continue.
 If it doesn't, skip the next step.
 3. Option 1: Locate where you downloaded the files.
 Type [bash nanoinstall.sh] to install nano.
 Option 2: Type [sudo apt-get install nano] to install nano, then locate where you put the downloaded files.
-4. To start the course, go into the folder [scriptingcourse]
+4. To start the course, type:
+[cat readFirstWelcome]